 - 1. Upon admission, flag forms will be placed in each candidate's folder: Yellow for warning, red for deficiency, and green for exemplary. - 2.
 Faculty who note evidence of deficiencies or exemplary practices in a candidate relevant to a disposition area enter this information on the appropriate flag form, provide details related to the reason for concern or commendation, and hold a conference with the candidate regarding concerns. - 3.
 Based upon the number and severity of dispositional deficiencies, faculty will refer the candidate to the advisor or to a faculty committee for counseling.
 The faculty members and candidate will establish a written plan for improvement that will become part of the candidate's file.
 The plan will specify how and when the improvement will occur. - 4.
-If the deficiency(ies) persist, the faculty will meet to consider whether the candidate should continue in the program. - 5.
-Exemplary (green) flags will be used by faculty to help select students for scholarships and for data when the student requests reference or recommendation letters. - 6.
-Candidates will complete a Dispositions self-rating while taking CUR 608 and ENG 610.
-Faculty will evaluate each portfolio in light of the portfolio's justifications and recorded information on the dispositions flag sheets.
+If the deficiency(ies) persist, the faculty will meet to consider whether or not the candidate should continue in the program. - 5.
+Exemplary (green) flags will be used by faculty to help select students for scholarships and for data when the student requests reference or recommendation letters.

+6. Upon application for comprehensive examinations, candidates will complete the Dispositions Portfolio Self-rating Scale via TaskStrem.
+Faculty will review each portfolio in light of the portfolio's justifications and recorded information on the dispositions flag sheets.

-Dispositions Portfolio Graduate Programs In Secondary Education
+Dispositions Portfolio Graduate Programs In Elementary Education